How many languages are there in the world?

 Some languages are spoken by hundreds of millions of people, while others are spoken by only a few hundred.

-It’s worth to mention that the number of native speakers is not always an accurate measure of a language’s importance.
+It’s worth mentioning that the number of native speakers is not always an accurate measure of a language’s importance.

 For example, English is a language that is used by many people, yet it is not a native language for any group.